-I am a test automation engineer at trivago N.V. (ex Senior Automation Engineer at Ubisoft Düsseldorf) writing and talking about software development and testing.
+I am Benjamin Bischoff, a test automation engineer at trivago N.V. in Düsseldorf, Germany, writing and talking about software development, clean code principles and testing.

 This is a pair-blog article with Lena Pejgan Wiberg.
 Her idea is that two people write a post about an agreed topic at the same time and promote each other's article.
 In this article, it is about "rubberducking".